-- A. Any member of a team apprehended with or under the influence of alcohol or other controlled substances (drugs) will be automatically suspended from school and his or her privilege of participation taken away for the remainder of that sport's season. - B. Second time offenders will lose 12 months from the day of the infraction and possible expulsion from the school. - C. Reinstatement after a suspension can be attained as follows: - D. The student must initiate a request for a hearing with the Athletic Review board. - E. The Athletic Review board shall consist of an Assistant Principal/Athletic Director, and the athlete's coaches and parents. - F. The review board may or may not grant reinstatement.
+- A. Any member of a team apprehended with or under the influence of alcohol or other controlled substances (drugs) will be automatically suspended from school.
+While suspended from school he or she may not attend any practices or contests.
+He or She will also be suspended from any contest for a minimum of two (2) weeks. - B. A second offense will result in a one year suspension from all extracurricular activities for one calendar year from the date of the second offense, and possible expulsion from the school. - C. Reinstatement after a suspension can be attained as follows: - D. The student must initiate a request for a hearing with the Athletic Review board. - E. The Athletic Review board shall consist of an Assistant Principal/Athletic Director, and the athlete's coaches and parents. - F. The review board may or may not grant reinstatement.
 Final appeal of the decision may be made to the Principal. - G. Less severe violations will result in an Athletic or Activity Review for disposition.
-The athlete's coach or the Athletic Director will conduct this review. - H. All athletes must maintain an un-weighted "C" (GPA of 2.0 on a 4.0 scale) average in order to participate in any extra-curricular activities. - I. Participation in athletics/extra-curricular activities does involve the potential risk of minor, serious or fatal injury.
+The Athletic Director will conduct this review. - H. All athletes must maintain an un-weighted "C" (GPA of 2.0 on a 4.0 scale) average in order to participate in any extra-curricular activities. - I. Participation in athletics/extra-curricular activities does involve the potential risk of minor, serious or fatal injury.